 DigiPen (Singapore)'s Career Services staff establishes relationships with potential employers and maintains an online professional/social networking groups for alumni.
-The Career Services staff also maintains an SRS bulletin board where open job and internship opportunities for students and visiting alumni are posted.
+The Career Services staff also regularly shares job and internship opportunities to students and alumni.

 For further information, please email the Career Services staff at careerservices.sg@digipen.edu.
 Please note that employment upon graduation is not guaranteed, nor is the Institute obligated to secure employment on behalf of students.